maximmuss699/ipk24_Server/README.md

 ```
 #### Examples of client and server outputs are shown below:
 `Simple conversation of one TCP client`:

+Client authenticates, joins the default channel, sends a message, switches to another channel, sends a message, and then disconnects.

 Client output:
 ```bash